Azure/azure-sdk-for-java/sdk/communication/azure-communication-administration/README.md

 ## Key concepts

-To use the Admnistration SDK, a resource access key is required for authentication.
+To use the Administration SDK, a resource access key is required for authentication.

 Administration uses HMAC authentication with the resource access key.
 The access key must be provided to the CommunicationIdentityClientBuilder